jag-eagle-technology/GaLOPDevTutorial/step5.md

         }
     });
     ```
-    d. add the elevation profile widget to your map using the map ground property as it's source (include this code after where you create your map):
+    d. add the elevation profile widget to your map using the map ground property as it's source:
     ```
         const elevationProfile = new ElevationProfile({
             view: view,